cscart/docs/en/developer_guide/api/entities/products.rst

     }

 This request updates the Main image and the Additional image of the particular Product.
 It replaces the already existent images of the product with new ones.
-Images can be updated separately: for example, to update the additional image, you will need specify the corresponding field - **image_pairs**.
+Images can be updated separately: for example, to update the additional image, you will need to specify the corresponding field - **image_pairs**.
 The image of the product can be uploaded on your server or added with URL.

 * To specify the image uploaded to your server, use the **absolute_path** parameter of the **detailed** object.
 * To specify the image hosted on another server, use the **image_url** parameter of the **detailed** object.